silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 program once and the compiler will translate that program to run on many kinds of computers.
 Second, we can replace confusing assembly instructions with more human-readable ones and let the compiler translate into assembly for us.
-Third, we can identify common _patterns_ of assembly instructions and replace these with human-readable instructions that the compiler will translate back into the corresponding pattern of assembly.
+Third, we can identify common _patterns_ of assembly instructions (e.g. the four instructions for sending an exit code) and replace these with shorter human-readable instructions that the compiler will expand back into the corresponding pattern of assembly.

 Another benefit of compiling a language into assembly is that we can make the